iozsaygi/iozsaygi.github.io/_posts/2023-09-12-changing-the-behaviour-of-il2cpp-generated-code-with-compiler-arguments.md

 ### PlayerSettings.SetAdditionalIl2CppArgs
 The API is pretty straight forward:

-``public static void SetAdditionalIl2CppArgs(string additionalArgs);`` it is a static method and just takes a string parameter to pass it on to the IL2CPP compiler.
+``public static void SetAdditionalIl2CppArgs(string additionalArgs);``

+It is a static method and just takes a string parameter to pass it on to the IL2CPP compiler.

 Here's the example usage:
 ```cs